What’s On

 gather people of every race and language

-to share with Anskar and all your saints
+to share with Patrick and all your saints

 in the eternal banquet of Jesus Christ our Lord.